The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Introduction

 Prerequisite to analysis is the adoption of a concretely defined scoring function.
-The \emph{term frequency–inverse document frequency} (tf–idf) scoring function has been a mainstay of information retrieval science for nearly half a century.
-It scores term~$t_i \in \mathbb{T}$ in document $d_j \in \mathbb{D}$ in accordance with the formula $\varhyphen{tf-idf}(t_i,d_j) = -k_{ij} \times \log(K_{i}/N)$, where the \emph{term frequency} (tf) $k_{ij}$ is the number of times $t_i$ occurs in $d_j$, and $K_i$ the number of documents in~$\mathbb{D}$ containing at least one occurrence of the term $t_i$.
-The name \emph{inverse document frequency} (idf) is given to the factor $\log(N/K_i) = -\log(K_i/N)$.
-The particular tf–idf variant that shall concern us in the present work, which we call tp-idf, is given by
+Introduced by Salton and Yang~\cite{Salton1973}, the \emph{term frequency–inverse document frequency} (TF–IDF) scoring function has been a mainstay of information retrieval science for nearly half a century~\cite{Rathi2023}.
+It scores term~$t_i \in \mathbb{T}$ in document $d_j \in \mathbb{D}$ in accordance with the formula

-In the equation, the term $n_j = \sum_{i=1}^M k_{ij}$ is the total number of term occurrences in~$d_j$ counting multiplicities.
-The \emph{term proportion} (tp) $k_{ij}/n_j$ term is the document length normalized term frequency.
-The intuition behind tf–idf is that a term which is disproportionately concentrated in a few documents tends to score more highly in those documents than do terms occurring frequently in many documents such as articles, prepositions, and conjunctions.
-Hence a document's highest tf–idf scoring terms can ordinarily be expected to serve as an informative characterization of its subject matter.
+where the \emph{term frequency} (TF) $k_{ij}$ is the number of times $t_i$ occurs in $d_j$, and~$K_i$ the number of documents in~$\mathbb{D}$ containing at least one occurrence of the term $t_i$.
+The name \emph{inverse document frequency} (IDF) is given to the factor $\log(N/K_i)$.
+The intuition behind TF–IDF is that a term which is disproportionately concentrated in a few documents tends to score more highly in those documents than do terms occurring frequently in many documents such as articles, prepositions, and conjunctions.
+Hence a document's highest TF–IDF scoring terms can ordinarily be expected to serve as an informative characterization of its subject matter.

-Term scoring functions based on tf–idf variants are a fixture of contemporary document retrieval systems used for ranking documents by relevance in response to user submitted textual queries.
-To take a simple illustration, consider a user who wishes to query a set of documents, $\mathbb{D}$, on the $m$ terms in $q = \left\{ t_{l_1}, t_{l_2}, \ldots, t_{l_m} \right\}$ a subset of $\mathbb{T}$.
-One very basic document ranking scheme assigns a score to each document $d_j \in \mathbb{D}$ by summing the tf–idf scores of the query terms: $Score(d_j, q) = \sum_{i=1}^m \varhyphen{tf-idf}(t_{l_i},d_j)$.
-Documents are ranked in decreasing order of their score.
-By the same token, tf–idf variants have been used for document summarization in both document classification~(e.g.,~\cite{Joachims1997, Kim2019}) and document clustering~(e.g.,~\cite{Bafna2016}) algorithms.